 What Is Alcoholism?

-There are many names for the condition that describes being addicted to alcohol.
+There are many names for the condition that describe being addicted to alcohol.
 They include alcoholism, alcohol dependence, and alcohol abuse.
 And as you’ll find if you get alcohol addiction treatment or talk to any drug and alcohol counselor, it’s now often referred to as alcohol use disorder (AUD).

 No matter what you call it, reliance on alcohol means you drink so much your body is addicted.
 When you’re addicted to alcohol, you treat it like the most important thing in your life, despite its negative effects.

 If you’re not sure if you’re addicted, check out these symptoms:

 - You can’t limit the number of drinks you have

 - You drink in secret or alone

 - You crave alcohol